yorklim/tp/docs/UserGuide.md

 **Q** : Why is ClientCare saying my date format is wrong?<br/>
-**A** : Ensure that your date format is in YYYY-MM-DD instead of MM-DD-YYYY.
+**A** : Ensure that your date format is in YYYY-MM-DD instead of DD-MM-YYYY.

 **Q** : Why is my client not showing up in Last Met Display?<br/>